 A detailed sensitivity analysis was conducted to evaluate the relative impact various components of the groundwater flow and solute transport models have on the solute transport model results.
-The sensitivity analyses presented in this Appendix B include NTH IRZ well spacing, injected TOC concentrations, riverbank extraction rates, manganese sorption and generation, arsenic precipitation and generation, Cr(VI) sorption, conditioned remedy-produced water injection into NTH IRZ, IRL and freshwater injection oscillation, off-cycle NTH IRZ extraction, TOC half-life, NTH IRZ total rate, freshwater injection rate, intermediate late remedy recirculation wells, and IRL TOC injection.
+The sensitivity analyses presented in this Appendix B includes:

+- transport parameters manganese oxidation, sorption, and generation; arsenic precipitation, sorption, and generation; Cr(VI) sorption, injected TOC concentrations, and TOC half-life; and - operational factors NTH IRZ well spacing, River Bank extraction rates, conditioned remedyproduced water injection into NTH IRZ, IRL and freshwater injection oscillation, off-cycle NTH IRZ extraction, NTH IRZ total rate, freshwater injection rate, intermediate late remedy recirculation wells, and IRL TOC injection.

 Results of each of these sensitivity analyses are presented for model layers 2 and 4 after 10 years and 30 years of simulated transport.
-These layers and timeframes were selected to provide representative results in the shallow and deep portions of the aquifer at short- and long-term intervals of the active remedy.
-Subsequent to the completion of the sensitivity analyses, the following remediation well modifications were incorporated into the 60% design:
+These layers and timeframes were selected to provide representative results in the shallow (Model Layers 1 and 2) and deep portions (Model Layers 3 and 4) of the aquifer at short- and long-term intervals of the active remedy.
+Subsequent to the completion of the sensitivity analyses, the following remediation well modification was incorporated into the 90% design:

-- East Ravine Extraction Well ER-6 at the Site H bedrock location was incorporated into the 60% design. - Transwestern Bench Extraction Wells TWB-1 and TWB-2 were relocated as a part of the overall Transwestern Bench layout coordination.
+Transwestern Bench Extraction Wells TWB-1 and TWB-2 were relocated as a part of the overall Transwestern Bench layout coordination.

-These modifications were not included in the sensitivity analyses; however, the sensitivity analyses are compared against the same baseline run and, therefore, the relative sensitivity of the adjusted parameters can still be evaluated.
+This modification was not included in the sensitivity analyses; however, the sensitivity analyses are compared against the same baseline run and, therefore, the relative sensitivity of the adjusted variables can still be evaluated.
+Table 10.1 qualitatively ranks the sensitivity runs performed relative to hexavalent chromium, manganese, and arsenic as high, moderate, or low degree of sensitivity based on both the short term and long term predictive simulation results.